akleemans/series-downloader/README.md

 If there's any difference between the latest episode and the newest episode the user has, a query to PirateBay is sent.
 The URL is `'http://thepiratebay.se/search/[name of show and season/episode name]/0/7/0'`, so the results are sorted for seeders.

-The first magnet-link (usually the one with the most seeders) is then extracted and
+The first magnet-link (usually the one with the most seeders) is then extracted and opened.

 The script itself does not download any torrent, it just searches for the right torrent/magnet links and opens them in the standard web browser.